Welcome to the Beijing Historic Maps Menu at China Report.com / www.Drben.net.

 Map of the City of Beijing and Wider Region in 1875 AD

-A Shematic Map of Beiping (Beijing) and wider City Province in the Year 1875 AD using the Old (and oudated) naming sytem.
+A Shematic Map of Beiping (Beijing) and wider City Province in the Year 1875 AD using the Old (and outdated) naming system.
 Map depicts major and minor roads, villages and Towns, Walled City of Beijing, Old and New Summer Palaces, The Fragrant Hills and the Western Hills, Tongzhou Village, Shunyi Village, Changping Village, the Ming Tombs Valley, Badaling Village, the Badaling Great Wall of China, Nankou Village, Nankou Great Wall of China Pass, and various other notable locations in the wider vicinity of the Capital of Beijing at the Time.
 Other details on this Map: mountains, lakes.
-There were no railroads in the area untill 1899AD/1900 AD.
+There were no railroads in the area until 1899AD/1900 AD.

 Map of The City of Beijing and Wider Region in 1912 AD